elastic/apm-pipeline-library/vars/README.md

 * patterns: list of patterns to be matched.
 Mandatory
 * shouldMatchAll: whether all the elements in the patterns should match with all the elements in the changeset.
 Default: false.
 Optional
 * from: to override the diff from sha.
 Optional.
+If MPB, and PR then origin/${env.CHANGE_TARGET otherwise env.GIT_PREVIOUS_COMMIT
 * to: to override the commit to.
 Optional.
-Default: GIT_BASE_COMMIT
+Default: env.GIT_BASE_COMMIT

+NOTE: This particular implementation requires to checkout with the step gitCheckout

 ## isTimerTrigger
 Check it the build was triggered by a timer (scheduled job).